shakacode/messagebus/README.md

   - BatchedSynchronized (sync and async)
 5. Request/response api.
 There is an example is [demo_req_resp.rs](./examples/demo_req_resp.rs)

-Here are the list of implmented handler kinds:
+Here are the list of implemented handler kinds:
 ```rust
 pub trait Handler<M: Message>: Send + Sync {
     type Error: StdSyncSendError;